If you’re eager to cover your traces while browsing the internet on your Android phone, open an incognito tab.

 Step 1: Tap the “Chrome” browser app icon on the phone’s home screen to launch it.

-Now, since you want to return to browsing on a regular browser, press the tab button on the top right corner of the screen.
+Step 2: To return to browsing on a regular browser from the “You’ve gone Incognito” page, press the tab button on the top right corner of the screen.

 Though you’re not disabling incognito mode technically, at least you won’t be able to return to private browsing unless you opt to.